Understanding ADHD Symptoms

 Combined Presentation

-Individuals with the combined type show a mixture of inattentive and hyperactive-impulsive symptoms, making it the most frequently diagnosed form of ADHD.
+Individuals with the combined type show a mixture of inattentive and hyperactive-impulsive symptoms.
+This is the most frequently diagnosed form of ADHD.

 The Top 3 Signs of ADHD